History of the Detroit Red Wings: 1932–1942: The new Detroit Red Wings

 Chicago grain merchant James E. Norris bought the team in 1932.
 His first act was to change the team's name to the Red Wings.
-Norris believed the new name would help the team curry favor with Detroit's auto industry, and also wanted to pay homage to a hockey team for whom he had played earlier in the century, the Montreal Hockey Club—nicknamed the Winged Wheelers.
-He also designed the first logo for the Red Wings, which is more or less the same logo that is used today.
+He also designed a new logo with a wing protruding from a wheel, more or less the same logo that is used today.
+Norris believed the logo would help the team curry favor with Detroit's auto industry.
+He also wanted to pay homage to a hockey team for whom he had played earlier in the century, the Montreal Hockey Club—nicknamed the Winged Wheelers.

 Under the new name Red Wings, the team began to improve.
 Carl Voss was named the inaugural recipient of the NHL rookie-of-the-year award in 1932–33.
 The team as a whole also began to enjoy success.
 They reached the 1934 Stanley Cup Finals, losing to the Chicago Black Hawks.

 In 1935–36 the Red Wings won the Stanley Cup for the first time, defeating the Toronto Maple Leafs.
 En route to the final, they played in the longest overtime game in NHL history, winning the first game of a semi-final match against the Montreal Maroons in the sixth overtime frame.
 The match lasted 176 minutes and 30 seconds of game time, ending when rookie Mud Bruneteau scored, giving Detroit a 1–0 win.